 Beyond the basics of food and shopping Naples also has a historic (over 100 years old) public pier you can walk out on.
 It’s a very short walk from the Third Street South shopping area.
 We saw fishermen packing up to leave and tourists coming out to see the sunset.

-However, if your time is really limited – at least get one of those gelatos before you breeze on past!
+However, if your time is really limited – at least get some gelato before you breeze through!